 I have a particular autistic kid in mind: nonverbal, reasoning-impaired, but healthy and able bodied.
 Keeping him in a suburban home is like keeping a high-energy dog in an apartment.
 He destroys things and there's no way to give him the workout he needs.
 He hurts himself constantly, but only to a degree he can stand.
 (He hits himself in the head about 100 times a day, probably each time hard enough to cause a mild concussion, and has been doing it for many years.)
-Every punishment you can think of is either ineffective, inhumane, teaches him new ways to be bad, or he likes the punishment, so it's difficult to give him negative feedback.
+Every punishment you can think of is either ineffective, inhumane, teaches him new ways to be bad, or he likes the punishment, often multiple of the above, so it's difficult to give him negative feedback.
 And he's insensitive to negative feedback even when he recognizes it as negative.
 Recently he started on medication (2mg Abilify daily), which remarkably immediately eliminated the head banging, at the expense of sleeping more and eating less and generally being less forceful.
 On the upside, he is quite cautious about doing things he doesn't know he can do, and he generally does not hurt others.
 He'll never be able to live independently.

 This is a design exercise in making a group home for kids like him: age 18 to 50, able bodied, want exercise, not a threat to themselves or others, unable to live independently.
 There are lots of special needs kids in the US, all different, but you could group them in various ways.
 I'm guessing there are between 10,000 and 1,000,000 kids like him in the US.
 Kids that can live independently are in a different category, so are ones who need constant medical supervision, and so are ones that don't want any exercise.